 \section{Abstract}

-Privacy-preserving neural network (NN) inference can be achieved by utilizing homomorphic encryption (HE), which allows computations to be directly carried out over ciphertexts.
+Privacy-preserving neural network (NN) inference can be realized using homomorphic encryption (HE), which enables computations to be performed directly on encrypted data.
 Popular HE schemes are built over large polynomial rings.
-To allow simultaneous multiplications in the convolutional (Conv) and fully-connected (FC) layers, multiple input data are mapped to coefficients in the same polynomial, so are the weights of NNs.
-However, ciphertext rotations are necessary to compute the sums of products and/or incorporate the outputs of different channels into the same polynomials.
+To allow simultaneous multiplications in the convolutional (Conv) and fully-connected (FC) layers, multiple input data are encoded into the coefficients of the same polynomial, so are the weights of NNs.
+However, ciphertext rotations are necessary to compute the sums of products and/or to aggregate outputs from different channels into the same polynomials.
 Ciphertext rotations have much higher complexity than ciphertext multiplications and contribute to the majority of the latency of HE-evaluated Conv and FC layers.
-This paper proposes a novel reformulated server-client joint computation procedure and a new filter coefficient packing scheme to eliminate ciphertext rotations without affecting the security of the HE scheme.
-Our proposed scheme also leads to substantial reductions on the number of coefficient multiplications needed and the communication cost between the server and client.
-For various plain-20 classifiers over the CIFAR-10/100 datasets, our design reduces the running time of the Conv and FC layers by $\mathbf{15.5}\times$ and the communication cost between client and server by more than $\mathbf{50}$\%, compared to the best prior design.
+This paper proposes a novel reformulated server-client joint computation procedure and a new filter coefficient packing scheme to eliminate ciphertext rotations without compromising the security of the HE scheme.
+Our proposed scheme also leads to substantial reductions in the number of coefficient multiplications needed and the communication cost between the server and the client.
+For various variants of plain-20 classifier over the CIFAR-10/100 datasets, our approach reduces the execution time of the Conv and FC layers by $\mathbf{11.8}\times$, along with decreasing the communication cost between client and server by $\mathbf{40}$\%, compared to the best prior solution.